Corduroy (book): Plot

 A teddy bear in overalls named Corduroy is displayed in the toy section of a large department store.
-Everyday, he hopes that someone will buy him and keep him as their own.
+Every day, he hopes that someone will buy him and keep him as their own.
 One day, a young girl arrives at the store with her mother and spots the bear.
 She is eager to buy him, but her mother refuses to spend more money and points out that the bear is missing a button on his overalls.
 The girl and her mother leave.

 That night, when the shoppers and employees have gone, Corduroy decides to find the missing button himself and goes on a trip around the department store.
 He marvels at an escalator, which he takes to the furniture section of the department store.
 Corduroy marvels at the furniture and crawls onto a bed, where he sees one of the mattress's button-like tufts and thinks it is his missing button.
 Corduroy pulls on it with such force that he topples off the bed and accidentally knocks over a lamp.
 A security guard hears the crash and rushes to the scene, finding Corduroy, whom he returns to the toy section.

 Early the next day, the girl comes back with money she had found in her piggy bank.
 She introduces herself as Lisa and buys Corduroy.
 At home, she sews a button onto Corduroy's overalls, after which Lisa and Corduroy hug, acknowledging how they are glad to have found a friend.